jayadritojana2006-debug/DigitalArtAuction/README.md

 - 🥇 Automatic highest bidder update
 - 🔒 Secure auction closing (only seller can end it)
 - 📦 On-chain storage of auction state
+- 💸 Secure transaction of  bid amount to the seller from the buyer without discrepancies.

 ## 🔗 Deployed Smart Contract Link
 Contract Address: